Developing your project management career

 After creating a profile, the next step is to add people and grow your network.
 Start by adding your current and past colleagues, clients or even friends with professional-looking LinkedIn accounts.

-Be active in project management
+Be active in groups

 Once you have a LinkedIn profile and a few connections, getting involved in LinkedIn project management group discussions can boost your presence and make a great impression.
 With 87% of recruiters now using LinkedIn to vet potential employees, putting you and your knowledge out is essential.